rosasurfer/mt4-php-tools/bin/cmd/README.md

 legacy
  ------
-  - app-generatePLSeries.php        Generates a PnL timeseries of the specified test.
   - app-updateSyntheticBars.php     Updates M1 history of synthetic symbols.
   - duk-updateTicks.php             Updates local Dukascopy tickdata (stored in Rosatrader format).
   - mt4-createTickfile.php          Creates an FXT tick file for the tester.